mathewgomas-alfred/mathewgomas.io/reference_manual/split_layer.rst

 Disregard opacity.
     Whether to take into account transparency of a color.
 Fuzziness
     How precise the algorithm should be.
 The large the fuzziness, the less precise the algorithm will be.
-This is necessary for splitting layers with anti-aliasing, because otherwise you would end up with a seperate layer for each tiny pixel.
+This is necessary for splitting layers with anti-aliasing, because otherwise you would end up with a separate layer for each tiny pixel.
 Palette to use for naming the layers
     Select the palette to use for naming.
 Krita will compare the main color of a layer to each color in the palette to get the most appropriate name for it.